krishaamer/green-filter-research/research/literature/sustainability.md

 **Design Implications:** *As a consumer, I can get notified by the app about highlights of poor legislation refuted by science*.

-### Carbon Labelling {#carbon-labelling}

-Adding CO2 labels for consumer products have been discussed for decades (Adam Corner (2012)).
-While academic literature has looked at even minute detail such as color and positioning of the label (Zhou et al. (2019)) and there is some indication consumers are willing to pay a small premium for low-CO2 products (Xu & Lin (2022)) as well as all else being equal, choose the option with a lower CO2 number (Carlsson et al. (2022)), the idea of *Carbon Labelling* is yet to find mainstream adoption.

-Although there’s some evidence to suggest labeling low CO2 food enables people to choose a *climatarian diet* in a large-scale study of UK university students, their impact on the market share of low-carbon meals is negible (Lohmann et al. (2022)).
-Asioli et al. (2022) found differences between countries, where Spanish and British consumers chose meat products with *‘No antibiotics ever’* over a *Carbon Trust* label, whereas French consumers chose CO2 labeled meat products.
-Labels alone are not enough, as underlined by Edenbrandt & Lagerkvist (2022) in Sweden in a study which found a negative correlation between worrying about climate impact and interest in climate information on products, suggesting a need for wider environmental education programmes.

 ### Climate Change {#climate-change}

 -   Tipping points Armstrong McKay et al. (2022)